 Chris graduated from the University of Worcester in 21 with a degree in Game Therapy and has a variety of experience in both private and sporting settings.

-Chris has additional qualifications in sports trauma management, level two Kinesio Taping with an expertise in exercise prescription and sport specific rehabilitation.
+Chris has additional qualifications in sports trauma management, Kinesio Taping with an expertise in exercise prescription and sport specific rehabilitation.